UCLALibrary/research-tips/about.md

           </div>
           <div class="col s9" style="font-size: 17px;">
              <span class="black-text">
                    <p><b>Juan</b> is an international student from Colombia.
-He wants to improve his writing, research, communication, and design skills while working at WI+RE, and is very interested in the impact digital aid can have on learning.</p>
+As he helps other learners, he wants to improve his writing, research, communication, and design skills while working at WI+RE, and is very interested in the impact digital aid can have on learning.</p>
              </span>
           </div>
        </div>